 As a paralegal manager, I knew I had to change that for my team.
 I wondered how a business that survives solely on its billable hours could not focus ANY attention on teaching this very important skill of drafting time entries.
 It’s almost like it was taboo to even talk about it.
 As if it was the elephant in the room, the skeleton in the closet, the boogeyman under the bed.

-There are lots of topics we could discuss related to drafting time entries, but this article will just focus on 3 quick tips you can implement right away.
+There are lots of topics we could discuss related to drafting time entries and paralegal billable hours, but this article will just focus on 3 quick tips you can implement right away.

 1. Do not copy and paste another person’s time entries.

 If you want to show the real value of the work you did, you cannot describe what you did by copying and pasting how someone else described what they did just because it sounds a little similar to what you did.
 The quick answer to your time entry problem does not include buying the “30-page E-book of Time Entries for only $29.95!”
 Besides, I’ve seen some of the sample time entries in those books, and many of them are actually perfect examples of what NOT to do when drafting time entries.

 The primary function of drafting time entries is to convey to the billing partner and the client why your work should be billed and paid by the client.
 In order to do that effectively, you really must be able to answer what you did in a way that shows the value to them.
 Which brings us to our 2nd tip.

 2. Answer 3 questions in all of your time entries.